 encrypted root partition ∞

-Select the one that has Encrypted volume
+Select the one that has Encrypted volume.
+It will look something like this:

 Encrypted volume (sda3_crypt) - 4.0 TB Linux device-mapper (crypt) > #1 4.0 TB ext4

-Select it, then continue
+Select it, then continue.

 - If you created a new encrypted partition, you will be prompted with "Create a new empty partition table on this device?".
 Say yes.